Shipping Container Interlocks / Stackers

 - UK Mainland Freight Inclusive

-Shipping container interlocks or stackers are used to fix and lock containers together in a stack and stop them falling off the container vessels when they are at sea.
+Shipping container interlocks or stackers are used to fix and lock containers together in a stack.
+This stops them falling off the container vessels when they are at sea.
 These heavy duty interlocks are the same type used at many ports and on container boats around the world.

-For domestic use, if you want to stack a container and ensure it can’t get blown or pushed off its supporting unit then these work extremely well.
-Much like the shipping containers themselves these interlocks are probably over-engineered for domestic storage use, but they are manufactured on such a scale and are so fantastically strong that they offer a very cost effective option.
+For domestic use, if you want to stack a container and ensure it can’t get blown or pushed off its supporting container, then these work extremely well.
+Much like the shipping containers themselves these interlocks are probably over-engineered for domestic storage use.
+They are manufactured on such a scale and are so fantastically strong that they offer a very cost effective option.
 They are the best quality locking mechanism we know of.

 These interlocks are designed for use with any ISO standard width shipping container.
 You may also want to check the containers that you are stacking have 4 sets of corner castings.
 Our refurbished range of shipping containers, for example, commonly won’t come out with 4 sets of corner castings.